 There are hundreds of live sporting events available on a daily basis with William Hill and snooker is extremely popular with in-play bettors.
 There are plenty of markets still available once the match is underway, including the possibility of betting on which player will win the next frame and the correct score for the upcoming mini-session.
 Due to the speed of play during top competitions, snooker is one of the top sports for live betting due to the constantly fluctuating odds and the possibility of quick turnarounds.

 New markets will appear throughout the contest and this is a great way of getting involved if you’re following the action on TV or via the William Hill website.
 If you are unable to find a bet pre-match, waiting until the first frame has begun is recommended.

 There are a number of snooker tournaments taking place throughout the year, with the calendar jam-packed with top-class action.
 Winning snooker’s triple crown is the ultimate goal for all players with success required at the Masters, World Championship and the UK Championship in order to secure this sought-after accolade.
-These are the three biggest events on the snooker calendar with the Masters played at Alexandra Palace mid-January and the UK Championship taking place in December.
+These are the three biggest events on the snooker calendar with the UK Championship taking place in December, the Masters played at Alexandra Palace mid-January and the season concluding World Championship staged at the famous Crucible Theatre in Sheffield in April.

 There are a number of other tournaments which attract top players to the table including the UK Open, Shanghai Masters, Welsh Open and the World Grand Prix.